Anti-Pakistan wave helps Modi salvage some votes from unhappy farms

 “National security will not completely displace bread-and-butter issues like the economic, employment, and welfare,” said Milan Vaishnav, a senior research fellow at the Carnegie Endowment for International Peace in Washington.
 “But it will jockey for space in the electoral limelight.”

-The patriotic turn by some farmers doesn’t, though, mean that the misery of the past couple of years is forgotten.
+The patriotic turn by some farmers doesn’t mean that the misery of the past couple of years is forgotten.

-Of 49 farmers, Reuters spoke to in person or by phone in the past eight days in the states of Maharashtra, Uttar Pradesh, Madhya Pradesh and Karnataka, only 18 said they would vote for the BJP.
+Of 49 farmers Reuters spoke to in person or by phone in the past eight days in the states of Maharashtra, Uttar Pradesh, Madhya Pradesh and Karnataka, only 18 said they would vote for the BJP.

 Farmers’ anger over falling crop prices was factor behind the BJP’s defeat in three major state elections in December, and that anger hasn’t gone away.